Consumer medicine information

 • medicines used to treat some types of cancers, such as irinotecan, capecitabine and flutamide.

-• medicines used to reduce the chance of a blood clot forming, such as prasugrel.
+• medicines used to reduce the chance of a blood clot forming, such as prasugrel

 • octreotide.
 If you need treatment with octreotide subcutaneous injection, you should have your injection at least 30 minutes after taking XERMELO.

+If any of the above apply to you (or you are not sure), talk to your doctor or pharmacist before taking Xermelo.
 These medicines may be affected by XERMELO or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.